RoséRegular price $33.00 Save $-33.00

-The fruit is grown on a tiny block on the western edge of the Walcliffe sub-region, right in the middle of the Cape to Cape region in Margaret River.
+The fruit is grown on two sites.
+The first is a tiny block on the western edge of the Walcliffe sub-region, right in the middle of the Cape to Cape region in Margaret River.
 The vineyard has a WNW exposure and lies on free draining, stoney, Forest Grove soils.

 The wine was allowed to undergo fermentation utilising the indigenous yeasts which came to the winery on the grape skins from the vineyard.
 The wine was fermented to absolute dryness (i.e. no sugar is left at all) and left for a couple of months on yeast lees to develop more complexity and texture.

 Following a primary racking, via gravity, off the heavy yeast lees to clean old barrels the Rosé was bottled un-fined and un-filtered.
 Overall the wine spent 9 months in wood.

 This is a classic pale blush Rosé wine, with the light colour heavily suggestive of the light bodied nature of the wine.
 The extremely hot 2021/22 growing season has lead to our Rosé showing more pronounced red berry notes than usual, but as always we work hard to achieve some salivating minerality and savoury notes from the barrel maturation and lees contact in order to get all of your senses going.
 The hot year also lead to higher sugar levels in the fruit which in turn produced a finished wine with slightly higher alcohol than typical in our Rosé - a charactristic which produces a more mouth filling wine.
 High acidity reinforces the freshness and summery-nature of the wine and is balanced by ripe, red berry notes and amazing mouthfeel and texture.
 Great complexity and length for such a light and youthful wine, this is screaming out for a hot summers day and plate of chilled seafood, or perhaps a tin of good anchovies and olives.